 The BBC’s Shipping Forecast is rather like that: a bizarre cross between a mysterious code and a succession of cryptic crossword clues to the uninitiated, a reassuring way of ending the day to the familiar (and a life-saver to those few who actually use it).

-That is a mix nicely caught in the latest episode of the great podcast 99% Invisible:
+That is a mix nicely caught in one of the episodes of the great podcast 99% Invisible: